Multiple Sclerosis

 Genetics

-Over 100 genetic loci have been associated with MS suggesting that it is ultimately an antigen-specific autoimmune process.
-Most commonly, these are mapped to the class II region of the HLA gene cluster.
-The most common being the HLA-DRB1 locus on chromosome 6, which produce major histocompatibility complexes with high-binding affinity for myelin basic proteins.
+Over 100 genetic loci have been associated with MS, suggesting that it is ultimately an antigen-specific autoimmune process.
+Most commonly, these are mapped to the class II region of the HLA gene clusters.
+The most common is the HLA-DRB1 locus on chromosome 6, which produces major histocompatibility complexes with high-binding affinity for myelin basic proteins.

 Risk Factors